OpenSecuritySummit/oss-website/content/sessions/2022/mini-summits/Jul/Governance/a-panel-discussion-focused-on-women-in-cyber-and-authority.md

 ---
-title        : A panel discussion focused on women in cyber and authority track        : Governance project      : Risk and Governance type         : working-session
+title        : How do male and female voices project authority in Cyber track        : Governance project      : Risk and Governance type         : working-session